felipendc/vicyos-red-dark-polybar/README.md

 ##

-- To find your sensor location use ths command:<br />
+- To find your sensor location use this command:<br />

 <pre>find /sys/devices -type f -name "temp*_input" </pre>